medcomdk/MedComLandingPage/docs/index.md

 ## 5 New to FHIR?

-The purpose of this section is to give a brief introduction to MedComs FHIR standards to stakeholders with limited knowledge about FHIR, who wants to know more. </br>
+The purpose of this section is to give a brief introduction to MedComs FHIR standards to stakeholders with limited knowledge about FHIR, who wants to know more.
-<a href="https://www.hl7.org/fhir/" target="_blank">Fast Healthcare Interoperability Resources (FHIR&reg;&copy;)</a> is developed by the international organization Health Level 7 (HL7) and is an open-source standard developed to exchange healthcare related information. <br>
+<a href="https://www.hl7.org/fhir/" target="_blank">Fast Healthcare Interoperability Resources (FHIR&reg;&copy;)</a> is developed by the international organization Health Level 7 (HL7) and is an open-source standard developed to exchange healthcare related information.

 ### FHIR Glossary